FrancisRhysWard/Decision_Trees/README.md

         # dataset = np.load(" INPUT PATH TO YOUR DATASET ")
     ```
 4. Run `main.py` to collect all the measures for your dataset (see examples below).
-5. Alternatively, please scroll down in `main.py` to see examples of using particular functionality.
+5. Alternatively, please scroll down in `main.py` to see examples of using particular functionalities.

 Please refer to **Project Structure** section to learn more about what `main.py` does.